-While visiting the temple, you can also see the statue of Devi Vajreshwari in the form of Pindi, situated in the main shrine.
-This place is perfect for history lovers to quench their thirst of curiosity.
+While visiting the temple, you can see the statue of Devi Vajreshwari in the form of Pindi, situated in the main shrine.
+This place is perfect for history lovers to quench their thirst for curiosity.
 Apart from the historical nuances,

 According to history, it is believed that the temple was constructed by the Pandavas at the time of Mahabharata.
 Yes, as the legends go, one day, Goddess Durga appeared in their dream and told them she was in the Nagarkot village and if the Pandavas wanted to receive her grace and protection, then, they should make a temple for her.

 Thus, in order to stop him from destructing the world, Lord Vishnu had to intervene and divided her body into 51 parts.
-It is believed that her left chest fell at the spot and from then on, the place is known to as the Shakti Peetha.
+It is believed that her left chest fell at the spot where the temple stands today, and from then on, the place is known as the Shakti Peetha.

-Ancient sculpture of Maa Durga.
 The magnificent ancient sculpture of Maa Durga is also situated within the temple premises.
 It is believed that the sculpture dates back to the 6th century.

-By Rail.
 The nearest railway station is Kangra Mandir Railway Station.
 From there, you can take a bus, auto or taxi to get to the place.

 You can also plan to visit the region via road networks.
 For this, you can take your own vehicle or hire a bus or a cab.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here

 May I Help you